riquito/tuc/doc/tuc.1.md

 | **-l**, **--lines** [bounds]
 |        Same as --fields, but it keeps lines
-|        Implies --join (use --no-join to concat lines)
+|        Implies --join.
+To merge lines, use --no-join

 | **-d**, **--delimiter** [delimiter]
-|        Delimiter used by -f to cut the text
+|        Delimiter used by --fields to cut the text
 |        [default: \\t]

 | **-r**, **--replace-delimiter** [new delimiter]